 The "mushroom" shape, formed at the end of a candle wick after burning, is the result of carbon buildup, where the flame consumes more wax than it can burn.
-If "mushrooming" occurs with your candle, we recommend trimming the carbon buildup off the wick between burns.
+If "mushrooming" occurs with your candle, trim the carbon buildup off the wick between burns.

 How are soy & paraffin wax different?

-Paraffin is the most popular type of wax in candles. comes from decayed animal and plant material & is also made by removing the waxy substance from crude oil.
+Paraffin, the most popular type of candle wax, comes from decayed animal and plant material & is also made by removing the waxy substance from crude oil.
 It feels hard & breaks apart easily, bit it is non-toxic.

 Soy is a natural, renewable, non-toxic & biodegradable wax.
 It is derived from soybean oil & is white in color.
-Compared to parafin wax, soy burns longer & at a lower temperature.
-Because it is a much softer wax than paraffin, soy wax melts easily in warm weather.
+Compared to paraffin wax, soy wax burns longer & at a lower temperature.
+Because it is a much softer than paraffin, soy wax melts easily in warm weather.

 How do I properly store my candle?

 A candle maintains color & scent if stored in a cool (75° F or below), dry area away from odor- causing substances.
 It is advisable to use a candle within one year from the date of manufacture.